 Today, I want to share with you a simple travel snack we’ve dubbed, The Happy Trails Travel Mix.

-Some of my favorite memories haven taken place on road trips but I must confess after about two or three hours I’m ready to either discover a roadside oddity, eat at a random (but clean) hole in the wall restaurant, shop a local market or get out of the car and pick some wildflowers with the operative words being “get out of the car.”
+Some of my favorite memories haven taken place on road trips.
+But I must confess after about two or three hours in the car I’m ready to either discover a roadside oddity, eat at a random (but clean) hole in the wall restaurant, shop a local market or get out of the car and pick some wildflowers.
+Obviously the operative words being “get out of the car.”

 The only exception is on our way up to the cabin each year.
 I love that place so much the 9-hour trip doesn’t seem bad at all.

 We pack lots of books, magazines, games, movies and other fun items for the long drive but there is one thing we always look forward to when we’re on a road trip – the travel snacks – which we try to balance with a little bit of sweet and a little bit of salty.

 This recipe is so easy to make you really don’t even need directions.
 I know a lot of you will be traveling in the next few weeks so I thought I would share our favorite combination so far.

 Here’s a look at how you can make your own happy trail travel mix too…